bronson/table_differ/README.md

 Also, if you ignore the primary key, the returned records can't be used directly (normally Table Differ returns full ActiveRecord objects in `added` and `changed`).
-If you want to make changes to the database, you'll need to the attributes to another model.
-One that was loaded from the database normally and still knows its ID.
+If you want to make changes to the database, you'll need to copy the attributes to another record  One that was loaded from the database normally and still knows its ID.

-#### Computing Changes While Ignoring the Primary Key
+#### Using unique_by to fake a Primary Key

 All is not lost!
 If there are other fields that uniquely identify the records, you can specify them in the unique_by option.
 This will cause changes to